LauraWangQiu/UIAutoTest/README.md

 > [!IMPORTANT] All the images must have sufficient quality to be clicked and displayed in the executable large enough.

+> [!IMPORTANT] Screen resolution must be on 100% without scaling.

 ### Download Sikulix API and Jython

 ```py